dotnet/docs/docs/standard/library-guidelines/sourcelink.md

 ---
 # SourceLink

 SourceLink is a technology that enables source code debugging of .NET assemblies from NuGet by developers.
-When creating a NuGet package you use the SourceLink tooling to embed source control metadata inside assemblies and the package.
-Developers who download the package and have SourceLink enabled in Visual Studio can step into the source code using the source control metadata to create a great debugging experience.
+SourceLink executes when creating the NuGet package, and embeds source control metadata inside assemblies and the package.
+Developers who download the package, and have SourceLink enabled in Visual Studio, can step into its source code.
+SourceLink provides source control metadata to create a great debugging experience.

 [![Newtonsoft.Json SourceLink Demo](./media/sourcelink-youtube-thumbnail.png)](https://www.youtube.com/watch?time_continue=61&v=gyRGhCQPkB4)